CIRS affects people with a history of developmental trauma, whose nervous systems are dysregulated.

 Slow down, educate yourself, and then make a plan.

 The statistic is that 50% of buildings are water damaged.
 I walked through a narrow strip mall in Banff last winter and was struck by the powerful smell of mildew (i.e., mould) coming off the carpets.
-The smell of mildew is a signature of hockey arenas.
-The smell is in change rooms at outdoor swimming pools.
+The smell is a signature of hockey arenas.
+It’s in change rooms at outdoor swimming pools.
 Is there mould in the walls at your office?
-Have you been exposed to mould because you garden?
+Have you been exposed because you garden?
 Have you travelled to a humid country where mildew is pervasive?

-So, please don’t be in a hurry to spend your hard-earned money.
-Rather, take several weeks or even months to explore what really needs to be done to heal.
+Please don’t be in a hurry to spend your hard-earned money.
+Rather, take several weeks or even months to explore what really needs to be done for you to heal.

 One of the big questions you will want to ask yourself is, Why am I vulnerable?

 I’m guessing, because you have been diagnosed with CIRS, that you also a history of developmental trauma.
 Complete the ACES, or Aversive Childhood Experiences Scale, which you can find online, and then do some reading if you want to quantify that a history of childhood trauma and health problems later in life are strongly correlated.
 The higher your ACES score, the more vulnerable you are to illnesses like CIRS.
-You’re also more vulnerable to Lyme Disease, Chronic Fatigue, Fibromyalgia, MAST cell activation, as well as a whole host of autoimmune illnesses.
+You’re also more vulnerable to Lyme Disease, Chronic Fatigue, Fibromyalgia, MAST cell activation, and the whole host of autoimmune illnesses.

-The common thread between developmental trauma in childhood and illnesses in adulthood is nervous system dysregulation.
+The common thread between developmental trauma and illnesses in adulthood is nervous system dysregulation.

-A host of terms are often used to describe nervous system dysregulation.
+A host of terms are used to describe nervous system dysregulation.
 You can say you find it hard to remain ventral vagal.
-Or that you find it difficult to maintain homeostasis.
-That you get triggered easily.
+Or it’s difficult to maintain homeostasis.
+That you are easily triggered.
 In simple vernacular, you find it hard to remain calm.

 The mechanism is pretty straight forward.